NAVEX Global's 2015 Ethics & Compliance Third Party Risk Management Benchmark Report

 - “Bribery and corruption” is, by far, organizations’ top ethics and compliance concern regarding third party misconduct (39%).

-- High levels of concern about bribery and corruption, fraud and conflicts of interest are not surprising given the amount of regulatory action being pursued related to third party compliance failures committed in the service of the organisations that contracted with them.
-Bribery and corruption in particular are on many organisations’ radars due to increasing enforcement and high profile prosecutions of the Foreign Corrupt Practices Act (FCPA) by the US Department of Justice, the UK Bribery Act, and the volume of whistleblower tips being communicated to the SEC’s Office of the Whistleblower.
+- High levels of concern about bribery and corruption, fraud and conflicts of interest are not surprising given the amount of regulatory action being pursued related to third party compliance failures committed in the service of the organizations that contracted with them.
+Bribery and corruption in particular are on many organizations’ radars due to increasing enforcement and high profile prosecutions of the Foreign Corrupt Practices Act (FCPA) by the US Department of Justice, the UK Bribery Act, and the volume of whistleblower tips being communicated to the SEC’s Office of the Whistleblower.

 - Compliance with legal and regulatory demands: 78% compared to 65%